gdiaz384/py3translationServer/README.md

         - If shutting down the server via the API.
     - Background: Tornado is an event-driven web server.
 If an event, does not occur, then nothing occurs.
 An example of an event is submiting a translation request or visting a URL on the socket.
 While this is very CPU friendly, this also means cache will not be written out unless something triggers it.

+### Regarding Performance

+- On the developer's tested system:
+    - Compared to fairseq CPU, CTranslate2 CPU showed significant improvement and better stability.
+For stability information, see: **Known Bugs and Limitations**.
+        - Translating 500 lines went from 948 seconds -> 141.8 seconds.
+    - Compared to fairseq CUDA 11, CTranslate2 CUDA 11 seemed to show no or minimal differences.
+        - Processing times were the same which suggests they might both be using the same underlying PyTorch CUDA 11.x library.
+        - In terms of GPU memory usage, fairseq CUDA would allocate memory and that allocation would stay flat.
+        - CTranslate2's CUDA memory usage would initially spike higher than fairseq but then decline over time.
+- Update: A more comprehensive set of benchmarks were run after fully updating everything.
+The results changed and are available at `resources/ctranslate2.benchmarks.txt`.
+    - Summary:
+    - CTranslate2 inter_threads does not matter for CPU load.
+    - CTranslate2 intra_threads = CPU threads.
+    - Best CTranslate2 CPU performance is when intra_threads matches physical CPU core count.
+    - There is a slight performance uplift on fairseq CPU loads when updating fairseq and the related libraries to the latest versions compared to the archaic ones used in Sugoi Offline Translator v4.
+    - CUDA is amazing at speeding up workloads and worthwhile to take the time to get working.
+    - DirectML performance is abysmal, even compared to an old AMD FX 8320.
+    - Artifact: There seemed to be some rounding errors in the model used in CTranslate2 during the testing that caused the second half of large sentences to not return a result and also sometimes return odd <nul> characters instead of spaces.
+Using the same model with fairseq, not converted to CTranslate2 format, did not generate these errors but instead took a significant hit to performance, ~2x the processing time compared to CTranslate2.
+    - Troubleshooting:
+        - The issue persisted even after setting `beam_search=10`.
+The fairseq default for beam_search is 5.
+        - CPU vs GPU inferencing was tested for fairseq and CTranslate2 and, it did not affect the issue.

 ### Regarding the Streamlit Web UI

 - For convenience and testing, there is a small web UI included at `resources/webUI.py`.